Lower Elwha Klallam Tribe: Point No Point Treaty

-Political activism
+Fight for treaty rights

 The Tribe collaborated with others in the Pacific Northwest in pressing its treaty rights, including to traditional fishing.
 They long depended on salmon for a major part of their diet.
 Salmon runs on the Elwha River had been sharply reduced due to the barriers of two dams constructed in the early 20th century, and the Tribe sought their share of salmon and other fish.
 By the Boldt Decision of 1979, the tribes' treaty rights were affirmed and they were granted half the salmon runs.
 An annual process of consultation and negotiation over fishing has developed in collaboration with the National Marine Fisheries Service of NOAA, and commercial and sports fishermen, to maintain sustainable fisheries.

+Restoration of the Elwha River

 From the beginning, the Tribe opposed the dams on the Elwha, and increasingly as their negative environmental effects became obvious.
 Removal of the dams was supported as the only way to restore the salmon fisheries in the upper Elwha River.
 The Tribe worked with national and regional environmental groups to lobby state representatives and Congress, ultimately gaining passage of the 1992 Elwha River Ecosystem and Fisheries Restoration Act.
 This has been the largest restoration project undertaken by the National Park Service after the Restoration of the Everglades and the Tribe has been one of the stakeholders consulted in its development and implementation.
 Removal of the dams began in 2011 and was completed in August 2014.